34 English Short Stories with Big Ideas for Thoughtful English Learners

 They continue their work without any human or natural assistance.
 This shows how technology has replaced nature in our lives and how it can both destroy us and carry on without humanity itself.

 Jack’s mother can make paper animals come to life.
 In the beginning, Jack loves them and spends hours with his mom.
-But as soon as he grows up he stops talking to her since she is unable to converse (speak) in English.
+But once he grows up, his mother’s inability to speak English keeps Jack from talking to her.

 However, one day there is a rebellion, and everything changes for a brief instant.

 Technology is always supposed to make us better.
 But in this case, we see that it can be used to disable our talents.
 Moreover, the writer shows us how the mindless use of a single value like equality can create more suffering for everyone.